Warm Chia Pudding

 Add the mixture to a medium saucepan (it will be thick and the coconut cream might have risen to the top).

 Add the almond milk and place over medium high heat.
-When it comes to a simmer, reduce heat to medium-low and stir everything together.
+When it comes to a simmer, stir in the shredded coconut, maple syrup (if using) and salt.

-Let it simmer for 10 minutes.
+Reduce heat to medium-low and let it simmer for 10 minutes.
 Stir frequently to make sure the seeds don’t stick to the bottom of the pan (if they do, just use the spatula to scrape the bottom of the pan to release them).

 Remove from the heat, stir in the vanilla and any other mix-ins (see ideas below) and scoop into bowls.